Elevate the power of your work

 In the age of newfangled backup options, can tape still be the last line of defense against ransomware?
 Experts and users weigh in on the tape debate.

-There's advice aplenty, especially on the internet, for organizations wondering what to do if ever a ransomware cybervillain should darket their digital door.
+There's advice aplenty, especially on the internet, for organisations wondering what to do if ever a ransomware cybervillain should darket their digital door.
 Much of the advice comes from backup software vendors or cloud backup providers who describe the importance of digital backup in addressing attacks like these.

-With such digital backup options available, should organizations supplement the fight against ransomware with tape backup?
+With such digital backup options available, should organisations supplement the fight against ransomware with tape backup?
 While it might surprise some, experts and users continue to make a compelling case for recovering from ransomware with tape backup.

 Typically launched by an unsuspecting user who clicks the wrong link in a spear phishing email, ransomware proceeds to encrypt files on the infected machine while possibly infecting other unsuspecting systems on the network as well.
 The result can encrypt even some network-attached storage (NAS) servers, web servers, network file shares, connected backup files and even file sync/share services and other cloud shared drives.
 Ransomware even targets smartphones.

 According to Dan Jan, Principal, Product Management at Iron Mountain, the best way to address ransomware is to prevent attacks from happening in the first place.
-After an attack occurs, organizations often struggle to pick up the pieces.
+After an attack occurs, organisations often struggle to pick up the pieces.

 Now comes the hard part: What do you do with the encrypted systems?
-Organizations can either pay a digital ransom to the cyberthieves, who promise to decrypt the now-encrypted systems.
+Organisations can either pay a digital ransom to the cyberthieves, who promise to decrypt the now-encrypted systems.
 Or they can start wiping and restoring infected systems.

 Unfortunately, there are challenges with each scenario.
 Paying the ransom is generally not recommended by authorities.
 Some companies have even paid the ransom without gaining access to their encrypted files.
-But the restore option assumes the organization actually has a backup of an earlier, known good state.
+But the restore option assumes the organisation actually has a backup of an earlier, known good state.

 As many backups are now connected to the rest of the network and potentially in ransomware's line of fire, these can become encrypted and unusable, too.
 In fact, according to a Barkly survey of those who experienced a ransomware attack, only 42% were able to successfully recover from backup.
 One of the reasons?
 Backup drives also became encrypted.